Alzubair98/group-project-back-end/README.md

 **POST** `http://127.0.0.1:3000/reservations`

-The user and bike should exist in the Database
+The user and bike should exist in the Database before effecting a reservation

 ##### Request body